msi-ris/Tutorials/rnaseq_cmd.md

 RNA kit).
 The default option is for reverse-stranded libraries, which is the standard kit used by the UMGC (TruSeq Stranded RNA).

+Please also note that the genome index and GTF file provided as part of this tutorial are subsets of the full mm10 (*Mus musculus*) reference genome.
+Please do not use these for your real analyses.
 </div>

 For the sake of getting the jobs completed more quickly, we will decrease the